-MODEST represents a structured description of the system to be generated as an XML document.
-This document captures the domain-specific data model, the interfaces of domain-specific logic components, dependencies on thirdparty libraries, and characteristics of the deployed system.
-Artifact generation in MODEST is accomplished by a series of XSL transforms.
+MODEST represents a formal description of the system to be generated as an XML document.
+This document captures the domain-specific data model, the interfaces of domain-specific logic components, dependencies on third-party libraries, and characteristics of the deployed system.
+Artifact generation in MOD-EST is accomplished by a series of XSL transforms.
 Initially, the system specification is used to generate a customized build script for the entire system.
 This build script includes targets to generate all of the other artifacts that comprise the generated system.
 MODEST generates Java source code, database management scripts, and Enterprise JavaBean (EJB) deployment descriptors.

-Systems developed using MODEST are intended to be delivered to customers who need to maintain and extend their system without access to MODEST's generative capabilities.
+Systems developed using MODEST are intended to be delivered to customers who do not have access to its generative capabilities, yet those customers want the ability to modify the systems.
+Therefore, the delivered systems must include artifacts that would normally only be present had the system been completely developed by hand.
 This requirement has several far-reaching consequences, one of which, in fact, is the need to provide test code.
 To make this practical, the decision was made to try to generate as much of the test code as possible.